kushidesign/kushi/README.md

  :xl {:min-width :1280px}
  :xxl {:min-width :1536px}]
 ```
 Both the names and values can be customized via supplying a kwargs vector (not a map) as the `:media` entry in your `kushi.edn` config file.
-Becuase CSS Media Queries must be explicity ordered, this scale must be written as a vector of kwargs.
+Because CSS Media Queries must be explicity ordered, this scale must be written as a vector of kwargs.
 See [Configuration Options](#configuration-options).

 Below is an example of a scale that is desktop-first and uses different names.<br>
 Note that in the case of desktop-first (`max-width`), the order is reversed (relative to mobile-first / `min-width`).